Vendor relationship management: History

-Doc Searls believes VRM will help create what he calls an intention economy, which he described first in an essay by that name in Linux Journal.
-There, he writes, "The Intention Economy grows around buyers, not sellers.
+Doc Searls believed VRM would help create what he called an intention economy, which he described first in an essay by that name in Linux Journal.
+There, he wrote, "The Intention Economy grows around buyers, not sellers.
 It leverages the simple fact that buyers are the first source of money, and that they come ready-made.
 You don't need advertising to make them.
 The Intention Economy is about markets, not marketing.
 You don't need marketing to make Intention Markets."
 In May 2012 Searl's book titled The Intention Economy was published by Harvard Business Press.
-Searls also sees VRM addressing some of what he calls the "unfinished business" of The Cluetrain Manifesto, which he co-wrote in 1999 with Christopher Locke, Rick Levine and David Weinberger.
+Searls also saw VRM addressing some of what he calls the "unfinished business" of The Cluetrain Manifesto, which he co-wrote in 1999 with Christopher Locke, Rick Levine and David Weinberger.
 Here he refers to Cluetrain's preamble, which says "We are not seats or eyeballs or end users or consumers.
 We are human beings—and our reach exceeds your grasp.
 Deal with it."

 CRM magazine devoted much of its May 2010 issue to VRM.
 The magazine also named Doc Searls' one of its influential leaders in its August issue.

 In early 2012, Customer Commons, a non-profit, was born out of ProjectVRM at Harvard, to support VRM principles.
 Customer Commons' mission is to educate, research, support and create VRM tools, and generally advocate for individuals as they interact with entities on and offline.
 Doc Searls is one of Customer Commons co-founders and board members.

-In 2021, the terms VRM and supplier relationship management (SRM) have become synonyms in commercial software usage.
-With solutions dubbed "VRM", coming to the market.
+In 2021, the terms VRM and supplier relationship management (SRM) have become synonyms in commercial software usage, with solutions dubbed "VRM", coming to the market.